google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Misissued certificates that have not been publicly logged, and thus do not have a valid SCT, are not considered compliant.
 Misissued certificates that do have an SCT from a log will appear in that public log within the Maximum Merge Delay, assuming the log is operating correctly.
-Thus, the maximum period of time during which a misissued certificate can be used without being available for audit is the MMD.
+As a log is allowed to serve an STH that's up to MMD old, the maximum period of time during which a misissued certificate can be used without being available for audit is twice the MMD.

 ## Detection of Misissue